zacharytaylor-FS/pp3-spotify-template/README.md

 # Getting Started
 To see a working example

+Clone repository:

     git clone git@github.com:zacharytaylor-FS/pp3-spotify-template.git

+Change into the project:

     cd pp3-spotify-template

+To install the project, run the following command:

+    npm install

+Sync prisma with Schema and generate models

+    npx prisma db push

 To get up and running...

-    npm install
-    npm start
+    npm run dev

 # Features